Skip to content

 Bypass Whether processing is enabled.

-Mode The mode sets whether the transformed message should be inserted before the original event, after it or should it be completely replaced.
+Mode The mode sets whether the transformed message should be inserted before the original event, after it, replace it, or whether the original event should simply be dropped (In this last mode, Transform acts as a specialized filter; transforming the incoming message to "nothing" as it were!).

 What Selects the MIDI message kind to convert.